-Hear from our students and faculty who describe the special learning environment for the youngest students at Pine Point.
+Our early childhood programs provide a special learning environment for the youngest students at Pine Point.

 The Preschool Program

 The preschool faculty is the heart of the program – all have earned bachelors or masters degrees in early childhood education.
 Faculty engage in ongoing professional development in early childhood teaching strategies.
 Teachers foster a positive, personal relationship with each child as they acknowledge and respect their differences.
-We recognize that each child develops at a different rate and we encourage each one to reach his/her full potential regardless.
+We recognize that each child develops at a different rate and teachers work with each child to provide support and instruction to best meet individual needs.

 Our program builds pre-literacy and math skills at each student's own pace through teacher directed small group work or student-directed activities during center time as well as "circle time" activities.

 We value the importance of play as children learn about the world around them and develop a strong sense of self.
 Current research shows that play is an essential part of early childhood educational experience.
 Activities and materials are designed to stimulate intellectual curiosity while building independence.
 Play and language are the most important tools for developing early literacy.
 Preschool students are developing their imagination, relationships, problem-solving, number concepts, and turn-taking skills as well as receptive and expressive language, letter recognition, phonemic awareness, fine and gross motor skills.

 It is through play that our preschoolers develop their social/emotional and self help skills.
 Pine Point's core values of respect, integrity, moral courage, and excellence are continually modeled throughout the day in preschool as children learn to play collaboratively and kindly – in short, how to be a good friend.
 Teachers model appropriate communication skills when resolving conflicts and teach strategies and language to recognize emotions.
 They are learning not only how to be a good citizen, but how to be part of the preschool community.